DevJasperNL/NetDaemon.Utils/README.md

 This library provides the `NetDaemonRuntimeStateService`, which allows you to check and subscribe to the runtime state of `NetDaemon`.

-While this service isn’t necessary when using `NetDaemonApp` classes for automations, it can be useful in contexts where you access NetDaemon entities outside of that scope — for example, in a Blazor UI.
+While this service isn’t necessary when using `NetDaemonApp` classes for automations, it can be useful in contexts where you access NetDaemon entities outside of that scope — for example, in a (Blazor) UI or background service.
 In such cases, `NetDaemonRuntimeStateService` helps determine whether the NetDaemon runtime is initialized and connected.

 ### Runtime States
 The service exposes three possible states: